pstaender/laravel-api-react-frontend-boilerplate/README.md

 You can define custom values to be used for deepl translation in `/i18/yaml/$lang.yml`.
 You can also define custom translations in `/i18/yaml/custom_translations.yml` which will be applied to the end of the process and will be used as final value (helpful if deepl generates inaccurate translations).

-Use placeholders as recommended by `react-i18nify`: `Hello, %{name}!` will be automatically transformed to a laravel compatible `'Hello, :name!`-placeholder.
+Use the i18nify placeholder is frontend `Hello, %{name}!` and the laravel-placeholder `Hello, :name!` in the api.

 ## Mailer